javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 Note that there are no brackets after `sayHi` in the last line.

 The function is not called there.
 There are programming languages where any use of function name causes it's call, but JavaScript is not like that.
-In JavaScript, a function is a value and we can deal with that as a value, like print string representation, that is the source code.
+In JavaScript, a function is a value and we can deal with that as a value.
+The code above shows its string representation, that is its source code.

-It is a special value though, in the sense that we can call it using brackets: `"sayHi()"`, but only if we explicitly put brackets into the code.
+It is a special value of course, in the sense that we can call it using brackets: `"sayHi()"`.

-Other actions with functions are also available, in the same fashion as with other values.
+But it's still a value.
+So we can work with it like with other kinds of values.

 We can copy a function to another variable: